 Our youth are very engaged in Diocesan and Provincial Activities.
 St. John’s is a member of the Episcopal Diocese of Central Pennsylvania (Province 3).
 The Diocese offers a variety of retreats, including an annual Happening event.
 Episcopal Youth Events (EYEs) are open to all youth grades 6-12 of the Episcopal Church and occur every three years.
 Provincial Youth Events (PYEs) are open to youth within the Province and happen during years when there is no EYE scheduled.
 Registration information is routinely distributed to St. John’s families.
 Participation is highly encouraged.

 Adult formation continues, even during the pandemic.
 Please see The Messenger for the latest offerings.
 During non-pandemic times, adult formation sessions are occasionally scheduled between services (approximately 9:15 to 10:00) to share information or discuss selected topics.

 Vacation Bible School

-The Diocese offers a Vacation Bible School (VBS) experience open to children throughout the Diocese as well as members of the local community.
+The Parish and Diocese offers a Vacation Bible School (VBS) experience open to children throughout the Diocese and members of the local community.
 Recent VBS experiences have included “Beach Party,” “Camp Edge,” “Egypt: Joseph’s Journey from Prison to Palace,” and “The Olympics.”